RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-porting-guide.rst

   HIP_PATH ?= $(shell hipconfig --path)

-hipLaunchKernel
+hipLaunchKernelGGL
 ~~~~~~~~~~~~~~~~

-hipLaunchKernel is a variadic macro which accepts as parameters the launch configurations (grid dims, group dims, stream, dynamic shared size) followed by a variable number of kernel arguments.
+hipLaunchKernelGGL is a variadic macro which accepts as parameters the launch configurations (grid dims, group dims, stream, dynamic shared size) followed by a variable number of kernel arguments.
 This sequence is then expanded into the appropriate kernel launch syntax depending on the platform.
 While this can be a convenient single-line kernel launch syntax, the macro implementation can cause issues when nested inside other macros.
 For example, consider the following:

 ::